-1. Place the bundled support DVD into the optical drive and install the USB BIOS Flashback Wizard.
-Follow the on-screen instructions to complete the installation.

-2. Insert the USB storage device into the USB BIOS Flashback port.

-• We recommend the use of a USB 2.0 storage device to save the latest BIOS version for better compatibility and stability.

-3. Launch the USB BIOS Flashback Wizard to automatically download the latest BIOS version.

-4. Shut down your computer.

-5. press the BIOS Flashback button for three seconds until the Flashback LED blinks three times, indicating that the BIOS Flashback function is enabled.

-6. Wait until the light goes out, indicating that the BIOS updating process is completed.
+- 1. Insert the USB storage device into the USB BIOS Flashback port. - \bullet We recommend the use of a USB 2.0 storage device to save the latest BIOS version for better compatibility and stability. - 2.
+Rename the file as X299A.CAP, then copy it to your USB storage device. - 3.
+Shut down your computer. - 4.
+Press the BIOS Flashback button for three seconds until the Flashback LED blinks three times, indicating that the BIOS Flashback function is enabled. - 5.
+Wait until the light goes out, indicating that the BIOS updating process is completed.

-Do not unplug portable disk, power system, or press the CLR_CMOS button while BIOS update is ongoing, otherwise the update will be interrupted.
-In case of interruption, please follow the steps again.

-- If the light flashes for five seconds and turns into a solid light, this means that the BIOS Flashback is not operating properly.
+- Do not unplug portable disk, power system, or press the CLR_CMOS button while BIOS update is ongoing, otherwise the update will be interrupted.
+In case of interruption, please follow the steps again. - If the light flashes for five seconds and turns into a solid light, this means that the BIOS Flashback is not operating properly.
 This may be caused by improper installation of the USB storage device and filename/file format error.
-If this scenario happens, please restart the system to turn off the light. - During the tuning process, the system loads and tests failsafe memory settings.
-It takes about 30 seconds for the system to test one set of failsafe settings.
-If the test fails, the system reboots and tests the next set of failsafe settings.
-The blinking speed of the DIAG_DRAM LED increases, indicating different test processes. - Updating the BIOS has risks.
-If the BIOS program is damaged during the process and results to the system's failure to boot up, please contact the Northern Micro Service Department.
+If this scenario happens, please restart the system to turn off the light. - Updating the BIOS has risks.
+If the BIOS program is damaged during the process and results in the system's failure to boot up, please contact the Northern Micro Service Department.